Lumavate-Team/documentation/docs/6-CLI.rst

 Setting-Up Environments:
 ^^^^^^^^^^^^^^^^^^^^^^^

- You can use either the Lumavate pre-configured environment or you can setup your own environment configuration.
+ You can use either the Lumavate pre-configured environment or you can set up your own environment configuration.

  Using the preset configuration: